islamicoccult/islamicoccult.github.io/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "Islamic Occult Studies on the Rise”
+title: "IOSOTR Schedule”
 author: "Noah"
 categories: documentation
 tags: [documentation,sample]
-image: rumuz.jpg
+image: hamsah-1.jpg
 ---

 Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.